bfour/recogito-js/README.md

 [BSD 3-Clause](LICENSE) (= feel free to use this code in whatever way you wish.
 But keep the attribution/license file, and if this code breaks something, don't complain to us :-)

+## How to publish

+-   Create & Push a tag with new version number
+-   The CICD actions will take this version number for npm package automatically
+-   Check github action to validated, that package was released to npm registry.